chasmack/hummaps/README.md

 To search in more than one township: `s36 t2n r5e + s1 t1n r5e`

+#### Individual maps

+To get individual maps: `27pm85 24rm59 21rs85`

+Parcel and tract maps can be referred to by their map number: `pm22 tr611`

+Note there are no spaces separating the parts of an individual map name.

+#### Bare word search

+A dubious feature of the search is that when no search pattern is recognized a search of the FOR and DESCRIPTION fields is performed using all unrecognized terms.
+This results in the handy ability to search quickly for any mention of a distinct word or pattern of words as in `lanphere` but can also lead to unexpected results.
+For instance, the serach:

+`t6n r4e s5`

+is a full township search of `t6n r4e` qualified by the bare word `s5`.
+This is not the same as doing a basic search of `s5 t6n r4e`.

 #### User Interface

 The user interface has two main screens: the *map list* and the *map view*.